 Letter-join is a fun way to improve handwriting skills.
 It helps children learn to write letters correctly by using a variety of different activities.
 The program includes hundreds of worksheets in both print and cursive fonts.
 It provides a range of activities, such as letter formation, tracing, copying, drawing and matching.
 These activities develop fine motor skills and hand eye coordination.

-It can be used by teachers to assess class pupil's progress in handwriting.
+It can be used by teachers to assess class learner's progress in handwriting.
 Teachers can use it to record students' handwriting and then compare it against previous assessments.
-This helps teachers identify areas where pupils need extra attention.
+This helps teachers identify areas where learners need extra attention.

 Written by the Structural Learning Research Team